Heading to the beach or the ski slopes? Don’t forget your sunscreen pill. Come again?

 Who needs sunscreen in a pill?

-Committing to taking a daily supplement that costs $50 monthly may not be necessary for most people.
+Committing to taking a daily supplement may not be necessary for most people.
 Even poorly applied sunscreen products are better than no sun protection, and when using a shot glass full of broad spectrum SPF 30 or higher for the entire body during sun exposure, most people fare well if sunscreen is applied regularly.

 A 2008 study in the Journal of the American Academy of Dermatology showed that a topical form of the antioxidant vitamins C and E helped prevent both visible sunburn and the type of DNA damage that can raise the risk of skin cancer.